 Philanthropy is big business overseas, especially in the United States where, for generations, the Carnegies, Hewlett-Packards and now Gates and Buffetts see it as natural to donate billions to good works.
 Gates now gives more to fight Aids in Africa than the UN agencies.

 Billionaire capitalist George Soros gave tens of millions of dollars of equipment, faxes, photocopy machines and telephones during the Cold War to churches, unions and civil society in the Soviet European colonies, figuring if people could communicate they would organise and communist regimes could not withstand that scrutiny.
-It helped.

 The great universities of Harvard and Duke have billion-dollar endowment funds gifted by grateful graduates.
 It's expected, a natural way of doing things.